The Best Netflix Shows Right Now All Have This In Common

 So, when I watch international imports these days, it’s subtitles all the way.
 It’s more work, but unquestionably worth it.
 And, as Netflix continues to buy the rights to foreign language gems or create their own international original series, it has become clear many of the best shows in the digital world are worth the effort of reading lines of dialogue for hours on end.
 In fact, these series can be even more rewarding than their English-language counterparts.

-Think about it: You can scroll through Twitter and text friends while watching even the most difficult-to-comprehend American-made series (looking at you, Westworld), but the same can’t be said for a show you’re watching in a language you don’t understand.
+Think about it: You can scroll through Twitter and text friends while watching even the most difficult-to-comprehend American or British-made series (looking at you, Westworld), but the same can’t be said for a show you’re watching in a language you don’t understand.
 If a viewer looks away for even a second, it’s highly likely they’ll miss some essential piece of information.